rodrigo1110/SEC/refactor/Sec/DEMOTESTS.md

 Before all tests, do the following:

-Start by creating two accounts, using the **open** command, assigning a password to each one, saving both ids.
+Start by creating two accounts, using the **open** command, assigning a password to each one, saving both ids and the generated passwords.
 Use the first one as sender and the second as receiver
 ```shell
 open [password_sender]
 open [password_receiver]
 ```
 ### NORMAL RUN TEST

-Use the ids created before and confirm that the accounts have been create their balance is for 50.0 (initial balance established), using the **check** command
+Use the ids created before and the passwords and confirm that the accounts have been created and their balance is 50.0 (initial balance established), using the **check** command
 ```shell
 check [password_sender] [sender_id]
 check [password_receiver] [receiver_id]